Even as we emerge from the Covid-19 pandemic, many people turn to movies for entertainment and comfort.

 This is a great stock to add to your portfolio for the long term.

 Movie Theater Stocks

 AMC Entertainment Holdings Inc. (NYSE: AMC)

-Additionally, AMC is looking at ways to benefit from the high demand for streaming services right now.
-For example, they recently signed a deal with Universal Pictures to release movies on demand.
+Additionally, AMC is looking at ways to benefit from the high demand for streaming services right now to help stay relevant.

 IMAX Corp.
 (NYSE: IMAX)